GabrielSCabrera/BanterBot/README.md

 5. `termighty`: Termighty is a Python package that offers a toolkit for creating interactive terminal-based applications.
 It provides developers with functionalities like handling user input, managing terminal colors and styles, and organizing content on the screen.

 6. `azure-cognitiveservices-speech`: The Azure Cognitive Services Speech SDK is a Python package that enables developers to integrate Microsoft's speech recognition, text-to-speech, and speech translation services into their applications.
 It provides a simple interface for working with speech data and supports various languages and dialects.

+7. `spacy`: SpaCy is an efficient Python library for natural language processing (NLP) tasks, offering features like tokenization, part-of-speech tagging, named entity recognition, and dependency parsing.
+Its architecture is optimized for speed and scalability, suitable for various text processing applications.
+It supports pre-trained models for multiple languages and allows customization with custom datasets.